Sychryd Gorge waterfall walk

 Lower section

 The lower section has a very easy (all-ability) access trail, starting on the right side of the parking area, heading into the Sychryd Gorge.
+(There is also another path to its right, leading to changing facilities.)
 Follow the trail to the Sychryd Cascades.
 Just before them, a narrow path heads down to the lowest cascade, which spans the river.
 (Experienced cavers or gorge walkers may consider - at their own risk - scrambling up the left side of the cascades to reach the upper path, which may be used as a shortcut to the next waterfalls.
 The path is deteriorating though, and has collapsed into the river in places.
 An alternative shortcut is to ford the river, and invent a path from the far bank upstream around the large rock outcrop, taking care to avoid the crags at the other end.
 Neither of these options are considered part of this route guide, and are not graded.
 The safest route is to return to the parking area.)

 Middle section